<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <content:encoded><![CDATA[

-<p>My daughter Antonia has entered middle school and has declared that the time has come for regular pocket money.
-I agreed but felt unsure about the appropriate amount of this weekly allowance.
-Therefore, I asked fellow mothers.</p>
+<p class="wp-block-paragraph">My daughter Antonia has started middle school and made it known that the time for regular pocket money has arrived.
+I agreed — but had no idea what the right amount should be.
+So I asked around.</p>

-<p>My friend Eryka, remarkable as always, told me this:</p>
+<p class="wp-block-paragraph">My friend Eryka, remarkable as always, told me this.</p>

-<p>She grew up in the 80s on a farm in rural Poland.
-Her parents kept the equivalent of around 1.000 Euros in a drawer.
-When Eryka or her sisters needed money or wanted to buy something for themselves, they went to the drawer, took the money and wrote on a slip of paper when and how much they took.</p>
+<p class="wp-block-paragraph">She grew up in the 1980s on a farm in rural Poland.
+Her parents kept the equivalent of around €1,000 in a drawer.
+When Eryka or her sisters needed money — for themselves, for something they wanted — they went to the drawer, took what they needed, and wrote it down on a slip of paper.
+Date, amount.
+That was it.</p>

-<p>Their parents never asked what they used it for.</p>
+<p class="wp-block-paragraph">Their parents never asked what it was for.</p>

-<p>And the girls or young women never took advantage and grabbed more than they needed or spent it irresponsibly.</p>
+<p class="wp-block-paragraph">And the girls never abused it.
+Never took more than they needed.
+Never spent it carelessly.</p>

-<p>The post <a rel="nofollow" href="https://agileparenting.net/mindset/pocket-money/">Pocket Money: Trust Is The Starting Point For Everything</a> appeared first on <a rel="nofollow" href="https://agileparenting.net">Agile Parenting</a>.</p>
+<p>The post <a rel="nofollow" href="https://agileparenting.net/mindset/pocket-money/">Pocket Money: Trust Is the Starting Point for Everything</a> appeared first on <a rel="nofollow" href="https://agileparenting.net">Agile Parenting</a>.</p>

 ]]></content:encoded>